numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-BackOff specifies the parameters for the backoff strategy, controlling how delays between retries should increase.
+BackOff specifies the parameters for the exponential backoff strategy, controlling how delays between retries should increase.
 </p>

 </td>